mmokross/two-factor-auth-mail/README.md

         # enable 2-factor-auth
         RewriteEngine On
-        RewriteMap TwoFacAuth "prg:/my/path/to/file/apacheCheckTwoFactor.php"
+        RewriteMap TwoFacAuth "prg:/my/path/vendor/mdi22/two-factor-auth-mail/apacheCheckTwoFactor.php"

-You can also have a look at *apacheConf-example*.
+You can also have a look at *apacheConf-example* in vendor/mdi22.

 **9.** Reload Apache